 Installment sales require two factors:

 - You agree to sell an asset to a buyer with payments made over time.
-At least one payment must be received within a year after the tax year of the sale.
+The first payment must be received in any subsequent year after the tax year in which the sale took place.

 - You report this as an installment sale on IRS Form 6252.